dotnet/AspNetCore.Docs/aspnetcore/grpc/authn-and-authz.md

 * Each gRPC call has an optional `CallOptions` argument.
 Custom headers can be sent using the option's headers collection.

 > [!NOTE]
-> Windows Authentication (NTLM/Kerberos/Negotiate) isn't supported with HTTP/2. gRPC requires HTTP/2 and can't be used with Windows Authentication.
+> Windows Authentication (NTLM/Kerberos/Negotiate) can't be used with gRPC. gRPC requires HTTP/2 and HTTP/2 does not support Windows Authentication.

 ## Authorize users to access services and service methods